-2. The Skills Exchange: There are working women out there who want to help and there are organizations helping emerging women and girls that need help.
-To help make these connections, we thought the Women@Work platform might be a nice way to bring the two together, helping organizations that have particular needs and women looking to contribute their time and unique skills to organizations.
+There are working women out there who want to help and there are organizations helping emerging women and girls that need help - the perfect supply-demand dynamic!
+To help forge these connections, we thought the Women@Work platform might be a nice way to bring the two together, providing an information exchange.
+Introducing Women-Helping-Women, a giving marketplace focused on supporting organizations that have particular needs and women looking to contribute their time and unique skills to organizations.

 Maybe you're a younger woman living in a new city who's looking for ongoing involvement with an organization with the goal of also building your professional skills while connecting with others and tapping into a powerful network?
 Or perhaps you're an overwhelmed working mom that wants to contribute to the community and get engaged with an organization, but don't have time for an ongoing commitment?